The dark matter wake of a galactic bar revealed by multichannel Singular Spectral Analysis: Acknowledgements

 \section{Acknowledgements}

-JH acknowledges the support of a UKRI Ernest Rutherford Fellowship ST/Z510245/1.
+We thank the anonymous referee for their constructive report.
+JASH acknowledges the support of a UKRI Ernest Rutherford Fellowship ST/Z510245/1.
 MSP is supported by a UKRI Stephen Hawking Fellowship.
 KVJ is supported by Simons Foundation grant 1018465.
 MB acknowledge the grants PID2021-125451NA-I00 and CNS2022-135232 funded by MICIU/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe'', by the ``European Union'' and by the ``European Union Next Generation EU/PRTR''.
 The B-BFE collaboration gratefully acknowledges the support of Simons Foundation for their collaboration meetings.
 KJD and S\'OH acknowledge support from the Heising Simons Foundation grant \# 2022-3927.
 They also respectfully acknowledge that the University of Arizona is home to the O'odham and the Yaqui.
 We respect and honor the ancestral caretakers of the land, from time immemorial until now, and into the future.
 The majority of this work was performed on the Flatiron Institute `Rusty' Iron Cluster, and supported by their Scientific Computing Core.
 This work makes extensive use of the Basis Function Expansion based simulation and analysis framework \texttt{exp} \citep{exp2025JOSS}.
 We have used the scientific libraries \texttt{numpy}\ \citep{numpy}, \texttt{SciPy}\ \citep{scipy}, \texttt{Agama}\ \citep{agama} and \texttt{CMasher}\ \citep{cmasher} in this work.